 “I’ll call the ambulance,” I said.

 “No,” said Lucia comforting our sobbing daughter.
 “She’s lost the top of her finger and is bleeding out.
-Fetch the First Aid Box.
-We must stop the flow of blood then we’ll drive her straight to the local doctor.”
+Fetch the First Aid box.
+We must stop the flow of blood, then we’ll drive her straight to the local doctor.”

 Lucia bandaged up the finger as best she knew how.
 I carried a sobbing Silvia out to my newish Renault, and we set off for the clinic on Calle Angustias.
 Only to find a long queue to join Pintada.